FusionAuth/fusionauth-site/site/_posts/2021-03-16-securely-implement-oauth-vuejs.md

 In the above function, we use `fetch()` to **POST** JSON-encoded data to Express.
 If you are familiar with `fetch()`, you will see that this is a simple **POST** request, nothing fancy.
 You can [read more about it here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 Once we have sent `userData` to our server, we reset the `textarea` by setting  `userData` equal to `''`, since it is a two-way binding.
-To bind this function to the `submit` event we will add the following to the `form` tag:
+To bind this function to the `submit` event we added the following to the `form` tag:

 ```vue
 <form @submit.prevent="update">